LRP4RAG: Detecting Hallucinations in Retrieval-Augmented Generation via Layer-wise Relevance Propagation: Full Threshold-based Results

 \section{Full Threshold-based Results}

-In Table \ref{tab:threshold-appendix}, we present the full results of the threshold-based RAG hallucination detecting method.
-On Llama-2-7b-chat dataset, we search for the optimal $R^{prompt}$ and $R^{response}$ within the interval (0.2, 0.4) and (0.4, 0.6) respectively, setting step size to 0.01.
-On Llama-2-13b-chat dataset, we search for the optimal $R^{prompt}$ and $R^{response}$ within the interval (0.15, 0.35) and (0.3, 0.5) respectively, setting step size to 0.01.
+In Table \ref{tab:threshold-appendix}, we present the full threshold-based results.
+On RAGTruth$_\textrm{Llama-7B}$ dataset, we search for the optimal $\overline{R^{token}}$ within the interval (0.2, 0.4) and (0.4, 0.6) respectively, setting step size to 0.01.
+On RAGTruth$_\textrm{Llama-13B}$ dataset, we search for the optimal $\overline{R^{token}}$ within the interval (0.15, 0.35) and (0.3, 0.5) respectively, setting step size to 0.01.